Steps to become a Lawyer/Attorney in Louisiana

 Requirements and Standards

-The ABA does not mandate the coursework, majors or minors you should take in your undergraduate education.
+The ABA does not mandate the coursework, majors, or minors you should take in your undergraduate education.
 It does state that you should take courses that challenge you and which you find interesting.
 Courses that involve critical analysis, problem-solving skills, critical reading abilities, written and oral communication skills, and organizational/management skills will be the most helpful to you as a pre-law student.
-General coursework taken from the areas of history, human behavior, politics and government, international cultures and mathematics are recommended.
+General coursework taken from the areas of history, human behavior, politics and government, international cultures, and mathematics is recommended.

 You are not required to complete any specific undergraduate major, just to obtain a bachelor’s degree prior to entering law school.
 Majors that come from the above-mentioned coursework areas are often the most helpful to pre-law students.

 LSAT (Law School Admission Test) in Louisiana

 After completing your undergraduate education, the next step towards your goal of becoming a Louisiana lawyer is passing the LSAT, or Law School Admission Test.
 This is a six-hour-long standardized test required for admission into all ABA-approved law schools.

 The LSAT website provides a plethora of free study aids to help you prepare to take this important test.
 Additionally, you may wish to pay for preparation materials and/or courses, such as:

 LSAT Exam Prep Courses in Louisiana:

 - LSAT Prep, LSU Live Online Prep Course